ChathuraHettiarachchi/CSnackBar/README.md

 -----------
 * Currently min SDK is set to 16
 * Text Align feature will support only after API 17
+* Currently there is a limitation.
+Custom layout need to contain parent layout as a RelativeLayout, then it will fill the parent.
+If you need to align text in the custom layout, you need to do that change in the custom layout itself.

 Output Generated
 ----------------